tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ```sh
 git clone git@github.com:<github_user>/<repository_name>.git
 ```
+> **Note**: Replace `<github_user>` and `<repository_name>` with your actual GitHub username and repository name, or copy the URL of your repository from GitHub.
 ### Change the Project Name

-In your Git repository open the file [global.env](./../global.env) and modify the following variable (the others are changed later):
+In your Git repository open the file [global.env](./../global.env) and modify the following variable (the others can be changed later):

 `TUSTU_PROJECT_NAME`: Your Project Name

 ### Set up a Virtual Environment

+Go to your repository, create a virtual environment and install the required dependencies:

    ```sh
    cd <repository_name>